cjpal27/testing-time-delay/README.md

 Hello!
 This repository contains code, data, and saved MCMC chains for reproducing the figures and calculations in the paper "Testing time-delayed cosmology."
-Please note that you will need to install ddeint, PyMultiNest, corner.py, and GetDist to run the code.
+Please note that you will need to install the SOAD, ddeint, PyMultiNest, corner.py, and GetDist Python packages to run the code.